PTangeL/StaticAndExtensionsCSharp/README.md

 If you'd like to add a feature request please add some details how it is supposed to work.

+## Nuget Gallery

+Here you have the link to download directly to your code: [Nuget Gallery](https://www.nuget.org/packages/StaticAndExtensionsCSharp/)

 ## Patches

 The best bug reports come with a patch: fork the code on GitHub, then send a pull request so the fixes can be included in the next version.